7 important WordPress Plugins

 There are billions of sites that populate the web nowadays that never get looked at by anyone but the author of said page.
 It’s sad, isn’t it?
 It has become very difficult to be found in the sea of websites.
 Sure, social media is a possibility to get noticed, but I know of only one way to achieve this for a long period of time.
 This method is, of course, search engine optimization (SEO).

-The reason for this fact is simple: almost everybody uses Google to search stuff and websites that rank high in the SERPs typically get a lot of traffic.
+The reason for this fact is simple: almost everybody uses Google to search for stuff and websites that rank high in the SERPs typically get a lot of traffic.
 But how do you even get there?

 SEO is a bit of an art, and a bit of a science, and it changes a lot, so in order to stay up to date you have to constantly check the latest SEO news.
 The way it works always has to do with the algorithm by which search engines decide where to display a website.

-How does Google know whether a particular web site is more important then some other site?
+How does Google know whether a particular web site is more important than some other site?
 Sure, content matters, but one of the main factors are links from other places that point to yours.
 If a newspaper posts an online article that links to your site, Google sees this as a vote that your site is important.
-At this point we need to distinguish between normal links and nofollow Links.
+At this point, we need to distinguish between normal links and nofollow Links.
 The latter are links that are in common places like comments on a blog, and they do not carry much weight in terms of SEO.

 Another important factor shall be mentioned quickly: social media!
 If you get a lot of likes on Facebook, Pinterest, shares on Twitter and so on, Google also sees this as a positive sign that your site has quality and should be ranked higher.
 This is why you should put like buttons on your website and make sure to integrate social media well.